gruntwork-io/terragrunt/README.md

 ## Acquiring a long-term lock

-Occasionally, you may want to lock a set of Terraform files and not allow further changes, perhaps during maintenance work or as a precaution for templates that rarely change.
+Occasionally, you may want to lock a set of Terraform files and not allow further changes, perhaps during maintenance work or as a precaution for configurations that rarely change.
 To do that, you can use the `acquire-lock` command:

 ```
 terragrunt acquire-lock